Nilando/sandpit/README.md

 This document provides a high level overview of Sandpit and garbage collection in general, for a more detailed explanation see the documentation.

+### *WARNING*
+This crate is an educational project and is not "production" ready, use at your own risk.

 ## Contents
 * [Trace And Sweep GC](#toc-trace-and-sweep-gc)
 * [Mutation Context](#toc-mutation-context)